 - Why is a particular reading, image, document, or film an appropriate medium for conveying the topics that you wish to teach?

-The Holocaust provides one of the most effective subjects for an examining basic moral issues.
+The Holocaust provides one of the most effective subjects for examining basic moral issues.
 A structured inquiry into this history yields critical lessons for an investigation into human behavior.
 It also addresses one of the central mandates of education in the United States, which is to examine what it means to be a responsible citizen.

 By studying these topics, students come to realize that: